pine64/website/content/documentation/Accessories/Wifi_remote_i2c.md

 {{< figure src="/documentation/images/Wr_Termite2.JPG" title="Termite Setup Screen" >}}
 {{< figure src="/documentation/images/Wr_cfghelp_scr.JPG" title="Help Command" >}}

-* For windows system, you can use terminal emulator program Termite to configure the device.
+* For windows system, you can use terminal emulator program _Termite_ to configure the device.
-* Termite can be downloaded at [CompuPhase Website ](http://www.compuphase.com/software_termite.htm)
 * Make sure the 'Port' setting is refer to the USB/UART Programming/Console Adapter (PMPROG01)'s Virtual Comm Port.
 * Follow the setting according to the setup screen capture.
 (57600Baud 8-N-1)
 * Once Termite configuration is done, press 'OK' to save the setting.